martinonyisi/SpeedSpectrum/README.md

 For support, feature requests, or bug reports:

 · 📧 Email: techwithmartony@gmail.com
-· 🐦 Twitter: @techwithmartony
+· 🐦 Twitter: @martony_zinx
 · 💬 GitHub Issues: Create Issue

 ---

 ⭐ Show Your Support

-If you find this tool useful, please:
+If you find this tool useful:

-· ⭐ Star the repository
+· ⭐ Star the repository on GitHub
-· 🔄 Share with others
+· 🔄 Share it with others
 · 📝 Write about it
 · 💡 Suggest improvements

 ---

+🇳🇬 Final Words

+SpeedSpectrum Pro was built with love for Nigeria and the world.

+Whether you're checking your MTN connection in Lagos, testing your fiber in Abuja, or helping a friend in Spain understand their internet quality — this tool is for you.

-Built with precision for the modern digital world.
+Built by a Nigerian.
+Built for the world.
+Built with privacy first.

+---

+Thank you for using SpeedSpectrum Pro. 🚀

+From Martony · Tech With Martony
 © 2026 Tech With Martony.
 All rights reserved.

----

-📸 Screenshots

-Coming soon in future updates

----

-Thank you for using SpeedSpectrum Pro! 🚀